e-enes/moderation-tools/README.md

 ## Installation
 To install the plugin, follow these steps:
-1. Download the plugin jar file from the `releases` folder.
+1. Download the plugin jar file from the `releases` section.
 2. Copy the jar file into the `plugins` folder of your Minecraft server.
 3. Start the server.